saona-raimundo/preexplorer/To do.md

-- Add serde support
-- Add set_output to plotting configuration and plotting codes
+- Add `set_output` to plotting configuration and plotting codes
--

 ## Plotters